tatsumoto-ren/tatsumoto-ren.github.io/blog/setting-up-anki.md

 * Debian users and users of other *stable* distros should note that outdated versions of Anki work poorly with most add-ons, especially new ones.
 Use a version released at least 6 months ago or newer.
+* Please don't install Anki via FlatPak, Snap packages or other non-native package managers.
+People have been reporting various problems connected to these installation methods.

 ## Sync your mobile device